Dragon Ball: Dragon Ball Z

-Instead of continuing the anime as Dragon Ball, Toei Animation decided to carry on with their adaptation under a new name and asked Akira Toriyama to come up with the title.
-Dragon Ball Z (ドラゴンボールZ(ゼット), Doragon Bōru Zetto) picks up five years after the first series left off and adapts the final 325 chapters of the manga.
+Instead of continuing the anime as Dragon Ball, Toei Animation decided to carry on with their adaptation under a new name and requested a title from Akira Toriyama.
+The newly named Dragon Ball Z (ドラゴンボールZ(ゼット), Doragon Bōru Zetto) picks up five years after the first series left off and adapts the final 325 chapters of the manga.
 It premiered in Japan on Fuji TV on April 26, 1989, taking over its predecessor's time slot, and ran for 291 episodes until its conclusion on January 31, 1996.
 Two television specials based on the Z series were aired on Fuji TV in Japan.
 The first special, The One True Final Battle ~The Z Warrior Who Challenged Frieza – Son Goku's Father~, renamed Bardock – The Father of Goku by Funimation, was shown on October 17, 1990.
 The second special, Defiance in the Face of Despair!!
 The Remaining Super-Warriors: Gohan and Trunks, renamed The History of Trunks by Funimation, aired on February 24, 1993.